velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/scraps.md

 "I cannot say I have had the privilege, your Serenity."

 "Oh, but it is exquisite!
 Alas, as so involved an undertaking it is yet a rare privilege; I would this were not so.
-But have you here not a grand opportunity?
-Long have you ably defended our Realm against all fell forces within and without, yet scarcely have you enjoyed the slightest fraction of its glories!
+But have we here before us not a grand opportunity?
+Long have you ably defended our Realm against all fell forces within and without, yet scarcely have you enjoyed the slightest sliver of its glories!
 What justice is there in this?

 "Go, see the Jewelled Forests of Sundered Apex!
 The God-Peak on Resolute Pearl, the highest mountain in all the Civilized Galaxy!
 The underwater cities of !
 Or perhaps, go to the East, and see for yourself what our new conquests have brought into my dominion.
 The Fallen Acropolis of the Whispering Valley -- over six million years old, our archaeologists tell me, and yet still so much intact; I yearn to visit it myself one day.
 See one, see them all if you would!"
 She puts a hand to my cheek.
 "And contemplate as you do, that your touch is on all these wonders.
 Your fingerprint marks our worlds each and every one.
 These places all owe their safety and prosperity to your selfless labors."